affinidi/affinidi-tdk/packages/README.md

 # Packages

-This folder supposed to keep packages.
+This folder is supposed to keep packages.
 Internal utils middleware